Zacarias Moussaoui: Trial and sentencing

-On 8 May 2006, Moussaoui filed papers with the federal court in Alexandria, Virginia requesting to withdraw his guilty plea, stating that his earlier claim of participation in the 11 September plot was a "complete fabrication".
+On 8 May 2006, Moussaoui filed papers with the federal court in Alexandria, Virginia requesting to withdraw his guilty plea, stating that his earlier claim of participation in 11 September plot was a "complete fabrication".
 He said that he was "extremely surprised" that he was not sentenced to death.
 "I now see that it is possible that I can receive a fair trial even with Americans as jurors," he said.
 However, federal sentencing rules forbid pleas to be withdrawn after a sentence has already been executed, and Moussaoui had already waived his rights to appeal.

 On 13 May 2006, Moussaoui was moved from his holding cell in Alexandria, Virginia, and transported via JPATS to the supermax United States Penitentiary Administrative Maximum Facility, located near Florence, Colorado.
-The facility—considered the most secure federal penitentiary—is called the "Alcatraz of the Rockies".
-He has the Federal Bureau of Prisons number 51427-054.
+The facility is considered the most secure federal penitentiary.

 On 31 July 2006, the 1,202 exhibits presented during the case of United States v.
 Zacarias Moussaoui were posted online, marking the first time the exhibits of a criminal case in U.S. courts were so published.

 On 20 November 2007, Judge Brinkema publicly stated that the US government had provided incorrect information about evidence in the Moussaoui trial and that due to those actions, she was considering ordering a new trial in a related terrorism case, that of Ali al-Timimi, a Virginia Muslim cleric.
 Brinkema said that she could no longer trust the CIA and other government agencies on how they represent classified evidence in cases regarding terrorism after Moussaoui case prosecutors admitted that the CIA had assured her that no videotapes or audiotapes existed of interrogations of certain high-profile terrorism detainees, but later, in a letter made public 13 November, two such videotapes and one audio tape were made known.
 According to his testimony, the citizen had training in accounting and organized the Al Qaeda's finances.

 Osama bin Laden's alleged response

-On 23 May 2006, an audio recording attributed to Osama bin Laden said in translation that Moussaoui "had no connection at all with 11 September...
+On 23 May 2006, an audio recording attributed to bin Laden said in translation that Moussaoui "had no connection at all with 11 September...
 I am the one in charge of the 19 brothers and I never assigned brother Zacarias to be with them in that mission ...
 Since Zacarias Moussaoui was still learning to fly, he wasn't number 20 in the group, as your government claimed".
 The voice alleged to be bin Laden also suggested that Moussaoui's confession was "void" as it was a result of pressures applied during his incarceration.